THE HISTORY OF PROFESSIONAL PET GROOMING

 The public can ask to tour the facility or even stay to watch the groom of their pets.
 Most groomers welcome client interest and are proud of the hard work they do on these pet family members, and are happy to educate the public about what we do.

 Professional groomers truly study very hard to learn their craft, care deeply about the pets you entrust to them, and work far harder each day than most pet owners know.
+“Bargain-priced groomers” may not be insured if your dog gets injured in the grooming process, and they may not have any education at all about what kinds of products, tools and techniques are best for your pet.
 Professional pet groomers earn every penny they are paid – and then some.

 And given the fact that there are hundreds of millions of dogs and cats in the USA, and only tens of thousands of groomers, clients do come to see the value of finding a good professional groomer, booking their appointments well in advance, and then keeping those appointments on time, paying the groomer a fair wage for the work asked of them, and then seeing the benefit in terms of a happier, healthier pet that feels better and is easier to manage at home.
 Good groomers are in short supply not just in the USA but all over the world.
 Demand always exceed supply.